How to Make a To-Do List that Works

 When created without much thought, your to-do list can make it hard to execute on important tasks or steer you toward low leverage tasks.
 But when made with intention, your to-do list can help you stay on track, get organized around your priorities, channel your attention, and make steady progress on what matters.

 - David Allen, Getting Things Done: The Art of Stress-Free Productivity

 - The Incrementalist podcast, Ep.
 8, How to Plan Your Ideal Week

 - The Inrementalist podcast, Ep.
 9, Why Weekly Planning Works

 Sebastian Brian Mehr

-Author of The Incrementalist, A Simple Productivity System to Create Big Results in Small Steps
+Check out the book: The Incrementalist, A Simple Productivity System to Create Big Results in Small Steps